18th May 2017

 7 Pointers for a Healthy Party

 It’s a long-held myth that party food has to be sweeter than a Disney princess.
 Your child’s birthday is always a great excuse for a healthy celebration.
 With a little creative planning, you can put on a doozy of a do that doesn’t start and end with sugar.
 We’ve jotted down some great ideas to get you feeling festive without all the saturated fats!
 Steer clear of the junk and go to town with fun, fuss-free food.
-Here are 7 suggestions to keep your party healthy.
+Here are 7 suggestions to have a healthy party.

 #1 Allergy Aware